Visiting Hours and Guidelines

 Visitors can be very important to a patient's recovery, and all patients have equal visitation privileges, according to their own preferences.
 However, it is important to balance the benefits of visitation with the hospital's duty to provide the most therapeutic environment possible for recovery.
 Clinically appropriate limitations may be placed on patient's visitation when it would interfere with the care.

 - Visitors must be at least 12 years of age.
-An exception may be made if patient is at the end of life.
+An exception may be made if child has a new sibling in our Women’s LifeCare Center or patient is at the end of life.

-- Two visitors are permitted at a time, which includes a support person.
-However, there is no limit to the number of visitors a patient may receive in a day.
+- There is no limit to the number of visitors a patient may receive in a day.

-- Support people may stay overnight and should enter and exit through the Emergency Department after hours (9 p.m. – 9 a.m.).
+- A support person may stay overnight and should enter and exit through the Emergency Department after hours.

-- Patients on isolation precautions are permitted one support person per day.
-Proper PPE must be worn at all times while visiting.
+- Patients on isolation precautions are permitted visitors.
+Visitors must wear proper PPE at all times while visiting.

 Women's LifeCare Center:

-- Diagnostic Testing: One support person is permitted for diagnostic testing.
+- Diagnostic Testing: One support person is permitted at a time.

-- Labor & Delivery: A new mother is permitted two support people at a time between 9 a.m and 9 p.m., and one support person is permitted to stay overnight.
+- Labor & Delivery: A new mother is permitted two support people at a time during visiting hours, and one support person is permitted to stay overnight.

 - Outpatient (appointments/testing/surgery): Two visitors are permitted at a time.